Check out the Audition Tips at the Bottom of this page!

 Please review the information listed in the table below to determine your availability!

-Frozen, The Musical (Kids & JR versions) – Summer Camp Leads – Audition deadline – May 2, 2026 (Details coming soon!)
+Frozen, The Musical (Kids & JR versions) – Summer Camp Leads – Audition deadline – April 24, 2026 (Read more about Summer Camps)

-Madagascar, Summer Camp on the Stage – Audition deadline – May 23, 2026 (Details coming soon!)
+Madagascar, Summer Camp on the Stage – Audition deadline – April 24, 2026 (Read more about Summer Camps)

 FAQs